zachepa25/Risk-Factors-for-MonkeyPox-Infection/README.md

 - This work showcases my ability to make a valuable difference in data-driven healthcare as a junior data analyst, blending strong technical skills with a real commitment to improving patient outcomes.
 - Looking ahead in my data science career, I am dedicated to applying my skills to create positive change, especially in healthcare, where data science has the potential to make a direct difference in people’s lives.

 ## Credits

-Content:

-- Dataset: Kaggle – Diabetes Health Indicators- https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset
-- Code Institute tutor guidance
+- Special thanks to tutors, peers, and Code Institute resources for feedback and support.
 - Code Institute LMS.
 Data Analytics with Artificial Intelligence Bootcamp Curriculum.
 Code Institute Ltd
 - AI assistance: Co-Pilot
 - ChatGPT — for project planning, code explanation, documentation drafting, and workflow structuring